 Patrick Lannin was one or Reuters’s first permanently based reporters in the emerging Baltic States, then he moved on to Russia to chronicle the growing strength of Vladimir Putin.
 He covered the European Union and the cutting edge economies of the Nordic states.
 He keeps a close eye on developments in the Nordic and Baltic states, as well as on emerging anti-immigration parties in Europe.

-Gideon Long is a freelance journalist based in Chile, where he works as correspondent for the BBC and The Economist.
-He has written and broadcast from Chile and Latin America for Time Magazine, The Guardian, The Observer, The Financial Times, The Miami Herald, NPR, CBC and many other media.
-Before going freelance, Gideon worked for Reuters for 14 years.
+Gideon Long is the Andean Correspondent for The Financial Times, covering Colombia, Venezuela, Peru, Ecuador and Bolivia.
+He previously worked as a freelance journalist in Chile, mostly for the BBC and The Economist but occasionally for other outlets including Time Magazine, The Guardian, The Miami Herald, NPR and CBC.
+Before that, Gideon worked for Reuters for 14 years.
 He was a correspondent in London, Madrid, Rome, Dublin and Santiago.

 Jeremy Lovell was a correspondent for Reuters for more than 23 years in Europe, Asia and Africa.
 He covered Dutch, Belgian, British and South African elections, the EU’s Exchange Rate Mechanism crisis, Belgian pedophile murders, NATO going to war for the first time, Zimbabwean farm invasions and climate change, energy and the environment.